-EFIRST is a logical variable which should be set .TRUE. if the user wishes the general equations to occur before the general inequalities in the list of constraints.
+tions to occur before the general inequalities in the list of constraints.
 If the order is unimportant, EFIRST should be set .FALSE..

-EQUATN is a logical array whose ith component is .TRUE. if the ith constraint is an equation ($i \in E$), and .FALSE. if the constraint is an inequality ($i \in I$).
+EQUATN is a logical array whose i-th component is .TRUE. if the i-th constraint is an equation $(i \in E)$ , and .FALSE. if the constraint is an inequality $(i \in I)$ .